gammasoft71/xtd/examples/xtd.forms.examples/applications/application_and_exception/README.md

 # application_and_exception

-Shows how to create an application with  [xtd::forms::application](../../../../src/xtd_forms/include/xtd/forms/application.hpp) class and how tp manage exception.
+Shows how to create an application with  [xtd::forms::application](../../../../src/xtd_forms/include/xtd/forms/application.hpp) class and how to manage exception.

 # Sources